A Federated Learning Approach to Anomaly Detection in Smart Buildings: Method

 where $\sigma$ is the softmax or linear activation function, $\bm{h}_{\text{last}}$ denotes the hidden vector in the last time step of LSTM, $\bm{W}^{\text{FC}}$ and $\bm{b}^{\text{FC}}$ are the learnable weight matrix and bias vector of the FC layer.

-{\textbf{Global model.}}\quad At each round $r$, the server chooses a random subset of sensors for synchronous aggregation and sends them to the global model $\bm{w}_{G}^{r}$.
-Each sensor updates the local model parameters by minimizing the loss function over its own data, starting from the global model parameters $\bm{w}_{G}^{r}$ and using a stochastic gradient descent algorithm for $E$ epochs and with a batch size $B$.
-At the end of the training phase, each sensor obtains local model parameters $\bm{w}_{k}^{r+1}$ and sends the local update (difference) $\bm{u}_{k}^{r+1} = \bm{w}_{k}^{r+1} - \bm{w}_{G}^{r}$ back to the server.
-Then, an aggregation mechanism is applied on all sensors to obtain the global model parameters $\bm{w}_{G}^{r+1}$ for the next round.
+{\textbf{Global model.}}\quad At each round $r$, the server randomly chooses a subset $S_r$ of sensors for synchronous aggregation and broadcasts the global model parameter vector $\bm{w}_{r}$ to the participating sensors.
+For the choice of $S_r$, the random number generator is initialized with the same seed value for all training rounds.
+Each sensor updates the local model parameters by minimizing the loss function over its local data dataset, starting from the global model parameter vector $\bm{w}_{r}$ shared by the server and using stochastic gradient descent algorithm for $E$ epochs and with a batch size $B$.
+At the end of the training phase, the parameters of local models are sent to the server for aggregation, which is done synchronously using the federated averaging algorithm in order to obtain the global model parameter vector $\bm{w}_{r+1}$ for the next round.

 The update of local and global models is repeated for a certain number of rounds until the global loss function converges.
+The main algorithmic steps of our proposed federated stacked LSTM network are summarized in Algorithm 1.
+This algorithm starts by randomly initializing the global model.
+Then, the server randomly selects a subset of sensors and distributes the current global model to these sensors.
+Each sensor trains the global model with its local data independently, and then the server collects the parameters of the locally trained models for all selected sensors and aggregates them using the federated averaging algorithm by computing a weighted average of these parameters in order to obtain a shared global model.

-Then, we concatenate all the predicted outcomes from the $K$ sensors to obtain a vector $\hat{\bm{y}}\in\mathbb{R}^{N}$ of predicted responses as follows:
+At the beginning of the training round of communication, each sensor reads the current parameter vector of the global model from the central server and updates it via stochastic gradient descent, where the stochastic gradient computed using a mini-batch sampled uniformly at random from the local dataset of the $k$-th sensor.
+At the end of the training round of communication, our proposed federated stacked LSTM returns a vector of predicted values.
+Then, we concatenate all the predicted outcomes from the $K$ sensors to obtain a vector $\hat{\bm{y}}\in\mathbb{R}^{N}$ as follows: